Hanqaqa/QtTests/README.md

 sudo yum install mesa-libGL-devel
 ```

 The yum package manager tells me that "C development Tools and Librariesis not available".
-So I tried this and I got it to work:
+So instead I used the "Development Tools" package and I got it to work:

 ```
-sudo yum groupinstall "Development Tools"
+sudo dnf groupinstall "Development Tools" sudo dnf install mesa-libGL-devel
 ```

 I also had to install these dependencies:

 ```
-sudo yum install xcb*
+sudo dnf install xcb*
 ```

 Then right click on the downloaded .run file and Allow executing file as a program: